 There is growing acknowledgement that traditional spectrum policy of direct and specific allocation may not be the right way to deal with inevitable increased demand, particularly as new uses for spectrum evolve.
 Various solutions range from sharing spectrum bands to developing secondary markets and providing incentives to non-market users for better usage of this scarce resource.
 In practice, there are difficulties in promoting sharing and encouraging different spectrum users to co-exist in the same or adjacent bands.
 With the role of 5G still evolving, the panel will discuss the challenges of balancing innovation and investment with regulation, decisions on authorisation & licensing, and consider new uses of spectrum that will emerge over the next 5-10 years.

-Streaming business models – considerations for regulators and policy makers as they balance protectionism, innovation, economic impact and support for the local content and creative ecosystems
+Streaming business models – considerations for regulators and policy makers as they balance innovation, economic impact and growth of support for the local content and creative ecosystems

 We give innovators and regulators a forum in which to explore, debate and agree the best policies and regulatory frameworks for widest societal benefit.